bernikr/lovelace-notify-card/README.md

   input: Title
 action: notify.living_room_tv
 data:
-  message: $MSG
+  message: "{{ msg }}"
-  title: $TITLE
+  title: "{{ title }}"
 ```

 - `action` is the name of the action (service) to be called
 - `data` is used to define the data that gets passed to the action.
-Any data can be entered here, and `$MSG` and `$TITLE` will be replaced with the entered text
+Any data can be entered here and home assistant templates are supported. (with `msg` and `title` as variables for the entered text and `user` for the current user object)
-- `label` is optional and controlls the placeholder text
+- `label` is optional and controls the placeholder text
-- `card_title` is optional and controlles the card title
+- `card_title` is optional and controls the card title
 - `notification_title` is optional and can be used as a second textfield

 Minimal config: